 For many of us, a visit to Spain would not be complete without a trip to its capital: Madrid.
 This metropolitan city has certainly moved with the times and is famed for its luxurious fashion and art.
 When you arrive, you’ll need to take a cab from the Madrid airport to city, and in doing so, you will pass some of the most vibrant streets the capital has to offer.
 Make a mental note to visit Calle Cava Baja, one of the city’s most famous areas, for some late night Sangria and tapas.

-If you’re looking for somewhere a little quieter and more understated for your trip to Spain, Jerez could be the destination for you.
+If you’re looking for somewhere a little quieter and more understated for your Spanish trip, Jerez could be the destination for you.
 It is a small-ish city based in the Andalucia region of the country and is regarded mainly for one of its most famous exports: its sherry.
 Make sure you visit the so-called Sherry Triangle to sample some of this signature drink, and try and catch a flamenco show while you’re at it too.